 Today explore charming Hanover, a largely underrated delightful town.
 Stroll through the Royal Gardens of Herrenhausen or along the promenade of Maschsee Lake.
 In the Old Town Quarter, wander through narrow, medieval streets or the modern, pedestrian zone with its elegant arcades and shopping malls.
 There’s an option of taking a guided walking tour.
 Then continue to Marienburg Castle for a guided tour.
 This fortress-like castle was built as a birthday present from the King of Hannover to his wife, Queen Marie.

-After breakfast, check out of your hotel and make your way back to Calais for your Channel crossing back to the UK and continue homewards.
+After breakfast, check out of your hotel and make your way back towards Calais, stopping for an overnight in the West of Germany or Belgium before taking the short sea crossing to the UK on Day 10.

 Leonardo Hotel Berlin *** – Firm favourite with Greatdays’ Groups